Dust sub-millimetre emission in green valley galaxies: Evolution in the colour- diagram

 \subsection{A red statistical sample}

-We now turn to the analysis of the evolution of the same key quantities in a large statistical sample of $\sim 2,000$ red galaxies at $z \simeq 0$, namely, the sSFR, dust mass, $(u-r)$ color, and $\Szduecinquanta$, and are shown in Figure \ref{fig:MsGT10_evo}.
-This analysis, averaged over the entire sample, highlights the key features relevant for interpreting the sub-mm flux during the GV transition.
+We now turn to the analysis of the evolution of the same key quantities in a large statistical sample of $\sim 2,000$ red galaxies at $z \simeq 0$, namely, the sSFR, dust mass, $(u-r)$ colour, and $\Lduecinquanta$, and are shown in Fig. \ref{fig:MsGT10_evo}.
+This analysis, averaged over the entire sample, highlights the key features relevant for interpreting the sub-millimetre flux during the GV transition.

-Both the sSFR and $(u-r)$ color evolve monotonically towards a passive (or red) state.
+Both the sSFR and $(u-r)$ colour evolve monotonically towards a passive (or red) state.
 However, this is not the case for the dust content (and specific dust content), which reaches a maximum at $t_{\rm lookback} \sim 9 \, {\rm Gyr}$.
 Notably, this peak does not coincide with the peak in the SFR, which occurs earlier at $t_{\rm lookback} \sim 11 \, {\rm Gyr}$.
 This discrepancy is due to two main factors.
-First, once dust is produced by stars, it remains in the ISM until it is removed by other processes such as astration, galactic outflows, or destruction by SNe.
+First, once dust is produced by stars, it remains in the ISM until it is removed by other processes such as astration, galactic outflows, or destruction by supernovae.
 On the contrary, the SFR is an instantaneous quantity, meaning that it keeps track of a relatively short period of the evolution of the galaxy.
 Second, and more importantly, the dust budget can increase due to grain growth in the ISM, leading to a delay of $\gtrsim 1 \, {\rm Gyr}$ between the SFR peak and the dust abundance peak.

-Another way to examine this is by comparing the $e$-folding decay timescales of the sSFR and dust abundance, as shown in Figure \ref{fig:MsGT10_evo}.
+Another way to examine this is by comparing the $e$-folding decay timescales of the sSFR and dust abundance, as shown in Fig. \ref{fig:MsGT10_evo}.
 The timescale for dust abundance is roughly twice as long as that for sSFR, indicating a slower decline in dust content.
 This estimate is obtained by averaging over the whole population.
 When looking at the $e$-folding decay timescales for individual galaxies, the ratio $\tau_{\rm dust}/\tau_{\rm sSFR}$ is still typically larger than $1$; it is $\simeq 1.3$ for log $M_{\rm stars}/M_\odot \lesssim 10.5$ galaxies and $\gtrsim 2$ for log $M_{\rm stars}/M_\odot \gtrsim 11$ galaxies.\\

-As a result, the sub-mm $\Sduecinquanta$ emission remains relatively high throughout the GV transition due to the large dust content.
-This is clearly illustrated in Figure \ref{fig:SmeanSmax}, where the time-averaged $\Szduecinquanta$ flux is shown for each of the BC, GV, and RS phases.
-These values are normalized to the maximum $\duecinquanta$ flux achieved during the evolution of each galaxy.
-The analysis reveals that, on average, the sub-mm flux during the BC and GV phases is close to the peak flux reached by the galaxies.
-Median values for the BC and GV phases are $\sim 42\%$ and $\sim 40\%$ of the maximum, respectively.
-In contrast, the mean flux during the red phase is significantly lower, $\lesssim 15\%$ of the maximum.